 “I have a good website with great web replica and I post to the company blog every other week, but I haven’t seen the results you ’re talking about.”

 Sound familiar?
-If this reminds you of reality you would say, it’s because there’s a lot further to inbound marketing than you realize.
+If this reminds you of reality you would say, it’s because there’s a lot further to this than you realize.